Love Spit Love

-Love Spit Love was an English–American alternative rock band founded in 1992 by English singer Richard Butler during the 1990s hiatus of the Psychedelic Furs.
-The band released two albums and has not been active since 2000.
+Love Spit Love was an English–American alternative rock band founded in 1992 by the English singer Richard Butler during the 1990s hiatus of the Psychedelic Furs.
+The band released two studio albums and has not been active since 2000.

 History

 When the Psychedelic Furs went on extended hiatus in 1992, Richard Butler contacted guitarist Richard Fortus, whose band, Pale Divine, had been the opener on the Psychedelic Furs' final US tour.
 The two began to collaborate on what Butler expected would become his first solo record.
 The duo enlisted drummer Frank Ferrer and Butler's brother (and Furs bandmate) Tim Butler on bass. (the younger Butler also co-wrote six songs on the album.) to help develop the material.
 As the songs took shape, however, Butler opted to push the project into a new band.
 The band's name was taken from a 1991 performance art exhibit in New York, which featured three naked couples (of varying sexual orientation) openly engaging in acts of affection.
 The event was the brainchild of publicist Kelly Cutrone and her husband Ronnie Cutrone, an artist who worked closely with Andy Warhol; the event was aimed at protesting government censorship of "obscene" music and art.

 The completed self-titled album was released in August 1994 on Imago Records.
 The album made it into the US charts, peaking at No. 195 on the Billboard 200 in October 1994.

 The album's lead single, "Am I Wrong", reached No. 83 on the US Hot 100, and was warmly received at alternative radio and MTV.
 (The song eventually appeared on the soundtrack to the 1995 movie Angus, with a marching band (Warren Township Marching Blue Devils of Gurnee, Illinois) added to the background of the song.)